 vide the same with a privy.

 34. Every person who shall construct a privy in connection with a building shall construct such privy at a distance of 10 ft. at the least from any living-room or any room where foodstuff is intended to be stored.

-35. It shall be an offence for any person who shall construct a privy in connection with a building to construct such privy within the distance of 40 ft. from any well spring, or stream of water used or likely to be used by man for drinking or of water used of likely to be used by man for drinking of domestic purposes, or otherwise in such a position as to render any such water liable to pollution.
-36. Every privy shall in all respects be well and substan-tially erected.
+35. It shall be an offence for any person who shall construct a privy in connection with a building to construct such privy within the distance of 40 ft. from any well spring, or stream of water used or likely to be used by man for drinking or domestic purposes, or otherwise in such a position as to render any such water liable to pollution.

+36. Every privy shall in all respects be well and substantially erected.
 It shall be provided with a sufficient opening for ventilation as near the top as practicable, and communi-cation directly with the external air.
-It shall be enclosed on oll sides and he previded with a door all sides and be provided with a door. (a.)
-Every person who shall construct a pan privy in con-nection with a building shall construct such privy in such a manner and in such a position as to afford ready means of access to such privy for the purpose of cleaning such privy and of removing filth therefrom. (b.)
-The seat of a pan privy, the aperture in such seat, and the space beneath such seat shall be of such dimensions as to admit of a movable receptacle for nightsoil of a capacity such seat in such a manner and such a position of the beneath such seat in such a manner and such a position as may effectu-ally prevent the deposit upon the floor or sides of the space beneath such seat, or elsewhere than in such receptacle, of any filth which may from time to time fall or be cast through the aperture of such seat.
+It shall be enclosed on all sides and be provided with a door.

+(a.)
+Every person who shall construct a pan privy in connection with a building shall construct such privy in such a manner and in such a position as to afford ready means of access to such privy for the purpose of cleaning such privy and of removing filth therefrom.

+(b.)
+The seat of a pan privy, the aperture in such seat, and the space beneath such seat shall be of such dimensions as to admit of a movable receptacle for nightsoil of a capacity of not less than 1 cubic foot being placed and fitted beneath such seat in such a manner and such a position as may effectually prevent the deposit upon the floor or sides of the space beneath such seat, or elsewhere than in such receptacle, of any filth which may from time to time fall or be cast through the aperture of such seat.

 (c.)
-The seat of such pan privy shall be so constructed that the whole of such seat or a sufficient part thereof may be readily moved or adjusted in such a manner as to afford adequate access to the space beneath such seat for the pur-pose of cleansing such space, or removing therefrom or placing or fitting therein the appropriate receptacle.
+The seat of such pan privy shall be so constructed that the whole of such seat or a sufficient part thereof may be readily moved or adjusted in such a manner as to afford adequate access to the space beneath such seat for the purpose of cleansing such space, or removing therefrom or placing or fitting therein the appropriate receptacle.

 (d.)
 The receptacle in any pan privy shall be constructed of such material and in such a manner as to prevent any escape by leakage or otherwise of any part of the contents of such receptacle.
-The aperture of the seat shall be provided with a cover, which must be kept over the aperture when the seat is not in use is not in use.
+The aperture of the seat shall be provided with a cover, which must be kept over the aperture when the seat is not in use.